Highlights for 3 Nephi 8-11

 “Embrace your sacred memories.
 Believe them.
 Write them down.
 Share them with your family.
 Trust that they come to you from your Heavenly Father and His Beloved Son [both!].
 Let them bring patience to your doubts and understanding to your difficulties.
 I promise you that as you willingly acknowledge and carefully treasure the spiritually defining events in your life, more and more will come to you.
 Heavenly Father knows you and loves you”!

-May we develop a treasure chest of spiritually defining moments and open ourselves to communication from Heavenly Father and from the Savior, both.
+May we develop a treasure chest of spiritually defining moments and open ourselves to communications from Heavenly Father and the Savior.

 1 Listen to the voice of Jesus Christ, your Redeemer, the Great I Am, whose arm of mercy hath atoned for your sins;